 Teghan is from Maryland but has also lived in California, Texas, Michigan, and Minnesota.
 She was a student at McNally Smith College of Music in St. Paul before it unexpectedly shut down in December of 2017.
 Although this was absolutely devastating for Teghan and her McNally Smith family, she made the best of a bad situation by returning to the twin cities in February of 2018 to record her first full length album “Fingers Crossed” (released on July 6th, 2018).

-This past fall, Teghan played many gigs around the twin cities, including at one of the Open Streets Minneapolis festivals, and was featured on a local radio show (KFAI FM).
 In the summer of 2017, Teghan was selected as a New Folk Finalist to perform at the Kerrville Folk Festival in Texas.
-She was also selected as a 2018 New Folk Finalist and will be going back to Kerrville this May to perform.
-Teghan also was a finalist in the 2017 Great American Song Contest, the 2017 Mid-Atlantic Song Contest, and was awarded honorable mentions in the 2017 Telluride Troubadour Contest and the 2016 Mid-Atlantic Song Contest.
-In the beginning of summer 2017, Teghan played bass on a promotional tour for her college with their indie rock ensemble.
-In the summer of 2016, she performed her original song “No Exception” at the International Summit to End Sexual Violence.
+32 finalists are chosen out of over 600 submissions.
+Teghan is in good company— past finalists include Lyle Lovett, Lucinda Williams, Shawn Colvin, Steve Earle, and Nancy Griffith, to name a few.
+Teghan was chosen again the next year as a 2018 finalist as well— the youngest contestant both years.
+Teghan also was a finalist in the 2017 Great American Song Contest and the 2017 Mid-Atlantic Song Contest, and was awarded honorable mentions in the 2018 Rocky Mountain Folks Festival Songwriter Showcase, the 2017 Telluride Troubadour Contest and the 2016 Mid-Atlantic Song Contest.
+In the summer of 2016 she performed her original song “No Exception” at the International Summit to End Sexual Violence in New York City.

 For booking inquiries please fill out the form below